 - (i) Country Exclusion: For companies, we exclude investing in countries that are subject to sanctions i.e. economic or financial sanctions or trade embargoes imposed, administered or enforced from time to time by the UN Sanctions Authority.
 For sovereigns, we further exclude investments that are in the lowest-ranked countries in the Fragile States Index; - (ii) UN Global Compact Violations: Companies that have a history of persistent and serious violations of one or more Principles of the UN Global Compact (UNGC See Appendix 2) and have not implemented any measures to reduce the risks for further violations.
 For companies that fall under this criterion, we review their practices as part of our annual universe screening and would allow a company to become part of the investment universe should we see significant progress towards rectifying the original instances that excluded them in the first instance; - (iii) Sector Exclusion: We have excluded investments in certain sectors based on their substantial long-term ESG tail-risks and our internal standards as a responsible investor.
-Unless specifically noted in terms of revenue threshold (in parentheses), these sectors are automatically excluded from our investment universe: - a) Tobacco Production (5%)/Distribution (5%) - b) Alcohol Production (5%)/Distribution (5%) - c) Gambling - d) Adult Entertainment including Pornography

-- e) Illegal & Nuclear Weapons, including but not limited to Cluster munitions, Anti-personnel mines, Biological Weapons, Chemical Weapons, depleted uranium munitions and Non-detectable fragments, incendiary and blinding weapons
+Unless specifically noted in terms of revenue threshold (in parentheses), these sectors are automatically excluded from our investment universe: - a) Tobacco Production (5%)/Distribution (5%) - b) Alcohol Production (5%)/Distribution (5%) - c) Gambling - d) Adult Entertainment including Pornography - e) Illegal & Nuclear Weapons, including but not limited to Cluster munitions, Antipersonnel mines, Biological Weapons, Chemical Weapons, depleted uranium munitions and Non-detectable fragments, incendiary and blinding weapons

 - f) Coal Mining

+- g) Coal (25%), with the exception of companies that have clear strategies to transition to a lower-carbon economy and have no plans to increase their coal-based capacity

-- g) Radioactive materials1
+- h) Radioactive materials1

-- h) Unbonded asbestos fibres2
+- i) Unbonded asbestos fibres2

-- Any product or activity deemed illegal under applicable local or national laws or regulations or subject to internationally agreed phase-outs or bans as defined in global conventions and agreements
+- j) Any product or activity deemed illegal under applicable local or national laws or regulations or subject to internationally agreed phase-outs or bans as defined in global conventions and agreements

-- II.
+II.
 ESG Integration